amith152003/ECL332_Communication-Lab-Btech-2019/Experiment 1 (Analog to Digital Conversion)/README.md

-# Analog to Digital Conversion
+# Analog to Digital Signal Conversion

 This project demonstrates various signal processing steps, including generating a sine wave, sampling it, quantizing it, and analyzing quantization errors and gamma values.